raftale/raftale.github.io/_posts/blockchain-Xiao@PKU/eth/2024-10-20-eth-p21-proof-of-stake-english-version.md

 ### Security
 The Casper protocol can set a `checkpoint` for a certain state of a blockchain that is mined.
 Is this `checkpoint` absolutely secure?
 In other words, can the `Finality` achieved through validator votes be overturned?

-If the malicious attacker is just a miner, they cannot overturn it; however, if there are a large number of `Validators` conducting a Nothing At Stake attack, it could lead to the system being tampered with.
+If the malicious attacker is just a miner, they cannot overturn it; however, if there are a large number of `Validators` conducting a `Nothing At Stake attack`, it could lead to the system being tampered with.

 Ethereum envisions that, over time, mining rewards will gradually decrease while proof of stake rewards will gradually increase, thus achieving the transition from POW to PoS, ultimately eliminating the need for mining of pow.

 ## Delegated Proof of Stake

-Another consensus mechanism is `DPOS`: Delegated Proof of Stake.
+Another consensus mechanism is `DPOS`: **Delegated Proof of Stake**.

 For instance, in EOS, 21 super nodes are selected first by a voting mechanism, and then these super nodes generate blocks.